joshdick/onedark.vim/README.md

 This theme looks best in 16-color mode **when using its custom 16-color palette**.
 If you don't use the custom 16-color palette in your terminal emulator while 16-color mode is enabled, the theme's colors will not display correctly.

 The canonical version of the 16-color palette is an [iTerm2](https://iterm2.com) color scheme called `One Dark.itermcolors`, which lives in the root of this repository.
+This theme only works with the test/beta releases of iTerm2 (versions 2.9.x and later.)

 You should be able to easily convert the iTerm2 color scheme for use with your terminal emulator of choice by using a tool like [termcolors](https://github.com/stayradiated/termcolors).